 Investigators searched Roden’s residence and his parents’ residence and found pipe bombs and materials to make pipe bombs, Radford said.

 Bomb squads responded to the explosion in Bixby, a suburb of Tulsa, at about 10:30 p.m. local time Monday, Bixby police Sgt.
-Tim Scrivner said.
-No one was inside the Air Force recruitment center at the time of the blast.
+Tim Scrivner told CNN.
+No one was inside the Air Force recruitment center.

 The FBI made the arrest after anonymous letters were sent to the Air National Guard with copies of posts from Roden’s Facebook page expressing his dislike of the military, Radford said.

 Also helpful was a witness who reported seeing someone on a motorcycle in the area of the bombing, Radford said.